jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 ### Takeaways
 - Material-UI Snackbar ships with a many properties allowing for high control.
-- Customization is supported, but sometimes complicated (e.g. custom styles and [theme support using SnackbarContent](https://material-ui.com/demos/snackbars/#customized-snackbars))
+- Customization is supported, but sometimes complicated (e.g. custom styles and [type support using SnackbarContent](https://material-ui.com/demos/snackbars/#customized-snackbars))
 - The library supports callbacks for `close`, `enter`, and `exit`, for before during and after each event.
 - Allows control of the transition direction.